mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.4.13-Release-Notes.md

 For any problems you encounter, please consider submitting a bug report on [our Jira](https://jira.mariadb.org/projects/MXS).

+## New signature key for the packages

+Now packages are signed by MariaDB Enterprise key.
+Public key is here https://downloads.mariadb.com/MariaDB/MariaDB-Enterprise-GPG-KEY

 ## Bug fixes

 * [MXS-3220](https://jira.mariadb.org/browse/MXS-3220) MaxScale crashes in gwbuf_set_type() upon query retry